ryancramerdesign/ProcessWire/README.md

    compatible with the ProcessWire version you are upgrading to.
    If you cannot confirm compatibility, uninstall the 3rd party modules before upgrading, when possible.
 You can attempt to re-install them after upgrading.
-If uninstalling is not an option, just be sure you have the ability to revert if for some reason one of your modules does not like the upgrade.
+If uninstalling is inconvenient, just be sure you have the ability to revert if for some reason one of your modules does not like the upgrade.
+   Modules that are compatible with ProcessWire 2.3 are generally going to also be compatible with 2.4.

 ### General Upgrade Process

-If you are upgrading from a version of ProcessWire earlier than 2.3, see the sections below for version-specific details before completing the general upgrade process.

 Upgrading from one version of ProcessWire to another is a matter of replacing these files from your old version with those from the new: